Indigenous-led scholarship

 Indigenous governance

-UVic's Indigenous Governance program contributes to the resurgence of Indigenous forms of leadership.
-The program support the efforts of Indigenous nations to restore their land bases and ensure respect for inherent treaty rights.
+UVic's School of Indigenous Governance contributes to the resurgence of Indigenous forms of leadership.
+These programs support the efforts of Indigenous nations to restore their land bases and ensure respect for inherent treaty rights.

 Indigenous language revitalization